-Much of the Delta is protected from flooding by levees, and under current conditions, fewer than 10,000 Delta residents are exposed to flooding by levee overtopping during an event with a 1 percent annual chance of occurrence (primarily in unincorporated San Joaquin County).
+Much of the Delta is protected from flooding by levees, and under current conditions, approximately 9,000 Delta residents are exposed to flooding by levee overtopping during an event with a one percent annual chance of occurrence (primarily in unincorporated San Joaquin County).
 Sea level rise and changes in hydrologic patterns are not expected to have a significant effect on residents' exposure in the next decade (through 2030), but as sea levels rise and high-flow events become more common, the likelihood of levee overtopping will increase.
-By 2050, the combined effect of sea level rise and changes in riverine inflows will expose an additional 56,000 residents (approximately 65,880 total) to flooding relative to existing conditions, including an additional 11,440 residents in Lathrop and 29,550 residents in Stockton.
-By end-of-century, approximately 132,700 Delta residents will be exposed to flooding, including 55,690 residents in Stockton and 11,920 residents in Lathrop.
+By 2050, the combined effect of sea level rise and changes in riverine inflows will expose an additional

+56,000 residents (approximately 65,880 total) to flooding relative to existing conditions, including an additional 11,440 residents in Lathrop and 29,550 residents in Stockton.
+By end-of-century, approximately 132,700 Delta residents will be exposed to flooding, including 55,690 residents in Stockton and 11,920 residents in Lathrop, as shown in Tables 5-5 through 5-7.
 Across all time periods, San Joaquin County residents make up most of the Delta population that is exposed to flooding.